nbarnum/terraform-proxmox-demo/README.md

     Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
     ```

-8. If all went well, a VM should be created on the targeted PVE host.
+8. If all went well, a VM should be created on the targeted PVE host

     You should now be able to ssh to the VM using the default `ubuntu` username and the IP specified in the VM configuration (172.20.2.22 in my example).